What is an Energy Absorber?

 The area under the curve on the graphic above represents the kinetic impact energy absorbed by the block of foam crushed with specific properties.
-This is also referred to the work done, and can be calculated as the product of force applied to the foam and the resulting displacement.
+This is also referred to as the work done, which can be calculated as the product of force applied to the foam and the resulting displacement.

 If properly designed with an appropriate thickness and crush strength, a Duocel foam part can absorb all the energy of an impacting mass, therefore protecting key components behind the foam from large or concentrated impacts.

 Besides optimizable crush performance, Duocel foam should be considered as an energy absorber for a few other, unique reasons.
 Unlike traditional honeycomb materials which are used to absorb energy in a uniaxial direction, Duocel foam’s cellular structure allows it to be impacted at any angle, which allows for unpredictable impact situations.
 Additionally, the open cells of Duocel foam allow air and gasses to escape easily when the foam is compressed rapidly.
 This reduces the potential for a “spring-back” effect, allowing the foam to absorb the entire energy of the impact without rebounding.

 There are a number of foam mechanical characteristics, but next to modulus, the most frequently used is the crush strength or plastic yield strength.
 When a load is applied to a foam structure, it will initially yield elastically in accord with the Young‘s modulus equation.